facebook/create-react-app/docusaurus/docs/adding-a-css-modules-stylesheet.md

 > **Tip:** Should you want to preprocess a stylesheet with Sass then make sure to [follow the installation instructions](adding-a-sass-stylesheet.md) and then change the stylesheet file extension as follows: `[name].module.scss` or `[name].module.sass`.

+> **Tip:** Should you want to preprocess a stylesheet with Less then make sure to [follow the installation instructions](adding-a-less-stylesheet.md) and then change the stylesheet file extension as follows: `[name].module.less`.

 CSS Modules let you use the same CSS class name in different files without worrying about naming clashes.
 Learn more about CSS Modules [here](https://css-tricks.com/css-modules-part-1-need/).

 ## `Button.module.css`